darkrenaissance/darkfi/doc/src/learn/dchat/deployment/writing-a-daemon.md

 }
 ```

-We get the number of cpu cores using `num_cpus::get()` and spin up a
+We get the number of cpu cores using
-bunch of threads in parallel using `easy_parallel`.
-Right now it doesn't
+`std::thread::available_parallelism()` and spin up a bunch of threads
+in parallel using `easy_parallel`.
+Right now it doesn't do anything,
-do anything, but soon we'll run dchat inside this block.
+but soon we'll run dchat inside this block.

 **Note**: DarkFi includes a macro called `async_daemonize` that is used by
 DarkFi binaries to minimize boilerplate in the repo.
 To keep things